 The Chamber’s Executive Committee may propose to a General Assembly that a certain individual (or individuals) who has/have lent special support to strengthening the Chamber or its aims will be made Honorary member(s) of the Chamber.
 Such a motion requires the approval of two-thirds of the votes of those present.
 An Honorary Member shall be authorized to attend meetings of the Chamber’s Executive Committee, unless the Committee decides upon an alternative arrangement.

 Withdrawal from the Chamber shall be in writing and will enter into force as of the turn of the year immediately following upon its receipt.
 Withdrawal effects no change concerning the duty to render payment of the annual subscription during the year it is sent.

 The Chamber’s Executive Committee may by means of two-thirds of votes decide to dismiss a member from the Chamber if a special reason applies, such as if there is a case of a serious violation of the Chamber’s interests and objectives, violation of its Statutes or serious breach of the Law of the land.

 A General Assembly shall be held at the latest during November of every third year.
-A General Assembly shall be called in a secure manner at a minimum advance notice of 4 weeks.
-An agenda shall be attached to the call of a General Assembly and so shall proposals relating to the amendments of the Statutes, if any.
+A General Assembly shall be called in a secure manner at a minimum notice of 2 weeks.
+An agenda shall be attached to the call of a General Assembly and so shall proposals relate to the amendments of the Statutes, if any.